Can I Expunge my California DUI?

 DUI convictions ("drunk driving") are one of the most common criminal offenses in California.
 Violation of DUI or "wet reckless" provisions of the California Vehicle Code (§ 23152, 23153 or 23103.5 et seq) can cause long lasting problems in employment, licensing and quality of life.
 A DUI expungement helps to mitigate this mistake.
 Contrary to popular belief, a conviction for DUI in California does not 'drop off' your criminal record after a period of time.
 Clearing the California DUI conviction requires a petition in court, or it will stay on your record indefinitely.

 Do I really need an Attorney?

-Some DUI Law Basics:
+Some DUI Law Basics in Caliornia:

 The law controlling driving under the influence of alcohol in California is the California Vehicle Code, specifically §23152(a) and 23152(b).
 These are commonly called the “DUI” or “Drunk Driving” statutes and you were probably charged with both offenses.
 Both are misdemeanors, and both have different elements to prove that you may have been driving a motor vehicle in violation of the law.

 The first section, 23152(a), is the section that actually relates to driving impairment as regards to operating a motor vehicle.
 The jury instruction states that a person is under the influence of alcohol if: “The alcohol in the person's system affects their muscles, nerves, or ability to operate a motor vehicle other than that of a cautious, sober person” (Cal.
 12.16).